 - It is not a state that someone can “snap out of”: For those of us who don’t fully understand dissociative symptoms, it can be very frustrating to live with this person or even provide therapy.
 It’s as if you are trying to provide therapy to or live with a totally different person.
 Some parents, like the parents above in the example case, yell “snap out of it would you?” to their children on a daily basis.
 But the reality is that this state of existence is not one that someone can just snap out of.
 It is a part of who they are.
 It’s their reality.

 - It could be a good excuse for negative behaviors: Some kids, primarily those who are developing sociopathic or antisocial traits, are very good at manipulating situations for their benefit.
 Manipulation might include trying to convince others that they are “crazy” or not able to function appropriately or understand expectations.
 Some highly resistant children come to therapy and sit there, staring at everyone.
 Some kids are asked questions about their severe behaviors and kids often respond “what?”
 “What did you say, I didn’t hear you.”
 These kids often have a noticeable “blank stare” on their faces or you often feel as if you are not being listened to.
 This is not dissociation.
 It’s resistance.

 It’s important to understand that self-diagnosis will never help you understand symptoms, but seeking professional input will.
-Because diagnosing someone can take weeks to months to years and require multiple tests, it’s truly difficult to compare symptoms online or take online tests to get answers.
-It’s best to seek out someone who has experience with DID or dissociation and ask for a consultation or meeting to discuss concerns.
-In many cases, you will have to do your own research and search for people who understand the specific symptoms you are observing (in yourself or someone else).
+It’s best to seek out a professional who has experience with DID or dissociation and ask for a consultation or meeting to discuss concerns.
+In many cases, you will have to do your own research and search for people who understand the specific symptoms you are observing.
 Self-knowledge is extremely important and I encourage you to educate yourself, your family, and even the sufferer.

 As always, I wish you well